Covid 19 coronavirus: Matakana Island put on 24/7 lockdown patrols to protect community

-240320sp03bop.JPG Matetahatika Samuels working his patrol shift kitted out in safety gear.
-Photo / Supplied By Caroline Fleming

-The Matakana Island community have taken lockdown measures into their own hands with locals taking the reigns to ensure no one steps foot on to their island.
+The Matakana Island community have taken lockdown measures into their own hands with locals taking the reins to ensure no one steps foot on their island.

-Instead of being called guards, local Matetahatika Samuels and the team preferred to be called katiaki, meaning trustees or guardians of the land.
+Instead of being called guards, local Matetahatika Samuels and the team preferred to be called kaitiaki, meaning trustees or guardians of the land.

-Every hour of the day, two kaitiaki stand at the wharf barge to ensure no one broke lockdown rules and came on to the island.
+Every hour of the day, two kaitiaki stand at the wharf barge to ensure no one breaks lockdown rules and come on to the island.

 Sign up to our daily Covid-19 newsletter for essential advice and a full summary of the day's news and developments.
 Register or sign in here and select Top News Stories.

-He said the patrols would continue for as long as they needed too.
+He said the patrols would continue for as long as they needed to.

 The drive behind the dedicated volunteers was to "keep our small island community safe", Samuels said.

-So far, the katiaki had not experienced any person attempting to break the rules but Samuels warned if anyone did, they would quickly be reported to officials.
+So far, the kaitiaki had not encountered any person attempting to break the rules but Samuels warned if anyone did, they would quickly be reported to officials.

-He said there was many elderly living on the island and access to healthcare assistance had "always been more challenging for us" due to their island location.
+He said there were many elderly living on the island and access to healthcare assistance had "always been more challenging for us" due to their island location.

 It was important to protect those more vulnerable, he said.